 I checked the servers repeatedly to confirm they were leak-proof

-On top of that, it was developed by CERN scientists with the same technology behind Proton Mail, the most popular encrypted email service.
+On top of that, it was developed by CERN scientists using the same technology behind Proton Mail, the most popular encrypted email service.
 Having such impressive technologists behind the development of the VPN adds another layer of credibility to its security functions.

 Encryption